Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Cincinnati has combined with its opponents to score more than 47 points in four of eight games this season.
+- Cincinnati and its opponents have gone over the current 47-point total in four of eight games this season.

 - Cleveland and its opponents have combined to score more than 47 points in four of eight games this season.

-- Sunday's total is 3.4 points lower than the two team's combined 50.4 points per game average.

-- This contest's over/under is 4.2 points more than the 42.8 these two squads combine to allow per game this season.
+- The combined points per game average of the two teams, 50.4, is 3.4 points above Sunday's over/under.

+- The 42.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 47 over/under in this contest.

-- The Bengals and their opponents score an average of 45.9 points per game, 1.1 fewer than Sunday's total.
+- Bengals games have an average total of 45.9 points this season, 1.1 fewer than Sunday's over/under.

-- The 47-point over/under for this game is 0.3 points below the 47.3 points per game average total in Browns games this season.
+- In 2020, games involving the Browns have averaged a total of 47.3 points, 0.3 more than the set total in this contest.

 Bengals stats and trends

+- Cincinnati has played eight games, with four wins against the spread.

-- The Bengals have covered the spread once this season when favored by 3 points or more (in three chances).
+- The Bengals have been favored by 2.5 points or more three times this season and covered the spread in one of them.

-- Cincinnati's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- Cincinnati's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

 - When Cincinnati scores more than 22.5 points, it is 4-2 against the spread and 5-1 overall.

-- When Cincinnati piles up over 304.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Cincinnati churns out over 304.9 yards, the team is 3-3 against the spread and 4-2 overall.

 - The Bengals have turned the ball over five more times (10 total) than the Browns have forced a turnover (5) this season.